Freshney Place: Development

 In 1990 the council agreed to sell the surface parking area around the shopping centre to Hammerson's UK Ltd. The development owner and Humberside County Council, the highway authority, agreed to the sale of the area of Baxtergate, the road which ran to the rear of the shopping centre, between the shopping centre and the surface car park.
 Baxtergate was relocated alongside the River Freshney and became phase one of the Peaks Parkway.

 Hammerson's UK Ltd began a £100 million redevelopment of the retail centre, doubling it in size.
 The expanded centre was covered in a glass roof.
 Two multi-storey car parks were constructed at each end of the centre; with this development, the old Top Town area of Grimsby was effectively privatised and roofed over.
 Stores are serviced at the first floor by ramps at the western end, which can accommodate even large vehicles.
 The ramp also provides access to the car park on the roof of the indoor market, which is operated by the local council.
+In 1992 the site of the former Austin Friary (c1293-1539) was discovered in the course of this redevelopment, human remains from its cemetery were ultimately reinterred in Scartho Road Cemetery.

 Freshney Place won a design commendation in the Refurbishment Category of the 1993 BCSC awards.